Streampunk/neden/README.md

 var s = eden((x, y) => x + y, a, c);
 ```

-Note that you could also do the same assuming with an unbounded argument list:
+Note that you could also do the same assuming an unbounded argument list:

 ```javascript
 var t = eden((...x) => x.reduce((y, z) => y + z), a, c);